CezarRoberto/CezarRoberto/README.md

 ###  Hi, I'm Cézar ✋

 I am a software developer and an enthusiast of technology as a mean to impact the world using programming language!
-My experience comprehends back end web apps built with Node.js and TypeScript in a modular achitecture and frameworks such as Express and Management Storages such as Postgres and MongoDB.
+My experience comprehends back end web apps built with Node.js and TypeScript in a modular achitecture and frameworks such as Express, Koa and Fastify and Management Storages such as Postgres and MongoDB, coding using DDD and TDD methods.
 I'm also a contributer to the tech community, sharing knowledge howhever I can!

 ###  Learning and CSI/CSD (continuous self improvement/development)

 My currently focus is on the following study topics:

-- Front end development with Next.js and React;

-- TDD;

-- CI/CD workflows;
+- Kubernetes

+- DevOps Seps / SSR / SEO

-- Redis/Kafka
+- Golang
-- Orchestrate Docker's containers  ;

 Find me elsewhere🌐:<br/>
 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/cézar-rodrigues-538653211/)